amirh-ganji/amirh-ganji/README.md

 ## 🔭 What I'm working on

-- **Crypto Pump Detection** — LSTM-based detection of accumulation phases before pump-and-dump events, using OHLCV data (thesis project)
+- **Crypto Pump Early Detection** — thesis in progress: time-series feature engineering and validation on minute-level market data, with unsupervised anomaly detection models planned for the modeling stage
 - **Currently learning:** LLM applications (embeddings, semantic search, RAG) through hands-on projects — repos will be added here as they're completed
 - Building my foundation in **Linux** and **Docker**